Kannukku Kannaga: Plot

-Dharma and Devi are siblings.
-Although Devi is in love with Arun, she cannot marry him because an astrologer predicted that a son born to them would result in the Dharma's death, but Dharma still accepts their marriage.
-A few months later, Devi gives birth to Vijay, which triggers Dharma's death count.
-To save Dharma, Vijay must die, so Devi and Vijay poison themselves while Dharma is sleeping.
+Dharma goes to the temple and prays for a female child but the child is eventually born and it's a boy.
+In a few days after the incident, a heavy log nearly hits him, signalling him that his death count has started.
+Dharma goes to Selvi's father and tells that it's best if they do not marry and discloses the truth to Selvi after a lot of pressure.
+She goes and pleads to find a cure to the priest, but the priest said the same thing to her as he told Dharma.

+The relationship between Arul and Dharma, alongside Arul and Devi, deteriorates every day.
+Even more so when Dharma is accused of killing Vijay (their son) due to a series of misunderstandings.
+It reaches to a point where Dharma accidentally shoots Vijay on the shoulder, which prompts her to become suspicious so she moves away.
+One day, it all unravels and all misunderstandings get cleared--along with the fact that her brother was going to die as soon as her boy turns five.

+After this knowledge, to save Dharma, Devi asks her son whether he'd die for her uncle, to which he says yes.
+They poison themselves while Dharma is sleeping.
 Vijay records this on a tape and places it near Dharma, who listens to the tape and searches for them.
 While looking for Devi and Vijay, Dharma is hit by an arrow.
 He finds Vijay and Devi and takes them to the hospital to save their lives.
 Both Vijay and Devi are saved, but Dharma's condition becomes critical.
 His heart stops, but the doctors manage to resuscitate him with CPR.

 Production

 Director Dhayalan had earlier worked as an assistant to K. S. Ravikumar, after having been recommended to his team by R. B. Choudary.
 Producer Henry and Dhayalan initially approached Sathyaraj for the lead role, but the actor mentioned being tired of village-centric roles.
 Later Vijayakanth and R. Sarathkumar refused the film, citing date issues.
 Through cinematographer Thangar Bachan, the team successfully approached Murali.